Sinful!

 "Sinful!" is the 1986 debut solo single by English musician Pete Wylie, from his 1987 debut album of the same name.
 It was produced by Wylie and Ian Ritchie, and features vocals from Josie Jones.
 The song reached No. 13 in both the UK and Ireland.
-It also peaked at No. 26 on the U.S. Billboard Hot Dance Club Play chart in 1987, and was Wylie's only chart entry in the United States.
+It also peaked at No. 26 on the US Billboard Hot Dance Club Play chart in 1987, and was Wylie's only chart entry in the United States.

 In 1991, a version with the Farm titled "Sinful!
 (Scary Jiggin' with Doctor Love)" was released and reached No. 28 in the UK and No. 25 in Ireland.